About Spartan Cyber Security

 Founder and President

-He completed specialized training at the FBI Academy in Quantico and has supported investigative and response efforts involving cyber incidents, insider risk, and organizational failures subject to audit, legal review, and public examination.
-This investigative perspective informs his focus on governance, evidence, and decisions that must withstand external scrutiny.
+He completed specialized training at the FBI Academy in Quantico and has supported investigative and response efforts involving cyber incidents, insider risk, and organizational failures subject to external examination.

 Joe M. Romero, JD